Lokesh-141/PDF_toolkit/v1/README.md

 3. Deep Scan & Generate Report
 4. Exit
 🛠 Requirements
-Install dependencies using pip:
+Install required Python packages:

 bash
 Copy
 Edit
-pip install pillow pdfkit python-magic PyPDF2 pygments reportlab comtypes Also ensure you have:
+pip install pillow pdfkit python-magic PyPDF2 pygments reportlab comtypes Also ensure:

-wkhtmltopdf installed for pdfkit to work
+✅ wkhtmltopdf is installed (required for code-to-PDF conversion)

-Windows system (for Office automation via comtypes)
+✅ You're using Windows, as Office automation via comtypes only works there

-🧠 Behind the Scenes
-Office file conversion uses COM automation (via comtypes) — Windows-only

-Code-to-PDF uses Pygments for syntax highlighting and wkhtmltopdf for rendering
+🧠 How It Works
+📄 Office to PDF: Uses COM automation (comtypes) to convert Office files (Windows only)

+🖼️ Image to PDF: Uses Pillow (PIL.Image)

+💻 Code to PDF: Uses Pygments + pdfkit + wkhtmltopdf to generate syntax-highlighted PDFs

-Deep scan uses magic for MIME type detection and ReportLab for PDF report generation
+🔍 Deep Scan: Uses python-magic to detect MIME type and ReportLab to generate a PDF report

 📝 Logging
-All operations and errors are logged to:
+All activity and errors are recorded in:

 bash
 Copy
 Edit
 outputs/logs/tool.log
 📦 JSON Export
-If ENABLE_JSON_EXPORT = True is set, metadata and reports can optionally be exported to outputs/json/.
+If ENABLE_JSON_EXPORT = True in the script, metadata and scan results can be exported to:

+bash
+outputs/json/
-⚠️ Platform Notes
+⚠️ Platform Compatibility
-The tool is designed for Windows, due to reliance on Office COM interfaces.
+⚠️ This tool is designed for Windows only, due to reliance on COM interfaces for Office automation.

+To use it on macOS/Linux:

-On macOS/Linux, Office file conversion will not function unless alternatives are implemented (e.g., LibreOffice via subprocess).
+Replace Office automation with alternatives like LibreOffice via subprocess

+Keep image, code, and scan features — those are cross-platform

+---

 📃 License
-MIT License — use freely and modify as needed.
+MIT License — Free to use, modify, and distribute.

+---

+Made with 🛠️ and ☕ by a Developer Who Hates Manual File Conversion
+---